odkr/sucgi/docs/testing.md

 tests.
 Among these utilities are *badenv* and *badexec*. *badenv* enables users to call applications with maliciously crafted environment variables.
 *badexec* allows user to call applications with an arbitrary *argv[0]*.

-If the system is set up so that non-system users can run applications that they compiled themselves, then having *badenv* and *badexec* around makes no difference.
-But if the system is set up so that users *cannot* compile their own applications or at least cannot run applications they compiled, then having *badenv* and *badexec* around may open up attacks vectors that had previously been foreclosed.
+If the system is set up so that users either cannot compile applications or cannot run applications they compiled, then compiling *badenv* or *badexec* may open up attacks vectors that had previously been foreclosed.

 ## Exit statuses